AggroBird/propane/README.md

 Propane is an intermediate bytecode language that can be executed in an interpreter or cross-compiled into other destination languages.
 Originally designed to generate C code, Propane can be used to generate any language that supports pointer arithmetics, arrays and structs.

-This repository contains an experimental toolchain written in C++ with a compiler front-end to allow implementation of custom parsers and generators, an interpreter for runtime execution and a cross-compiler to generate C code from Propane assemblies.
-It also includes a parser for a prototype programming language to allow writing assemblies by hand for testing purposes.
+This repository contains an experimental toolchain written in C++ that has a compiler front-end to allow implementation of custom parsers and generators, an interpreter for runtime execution and a cross-compiler to generate C code from Propane assemblies.
+It also includes a parser for a text representation of the intermediate language to allow writing assemblies by hand for testing purposes.

 Typical Propane code can look like this: